An aluminum mirror on Trump's tariff tornado: Andy Home

 Rising trade tensions have weighed on industrial metal prices, unsurprisingly given their exposure to global growth prospects, but have caused the U.S. aluminum premium market to whipsaw higher.

-Which is ironic since prior to this week the premium was falling as the aluminum market realized that in its case the U.S. administration’s bark has proved considerably worse than its bite.
+Which is ironic since prior to this week the premium was falling as the aluminum market realised that in its case the U.S. administration’s bark has proved considerably worse than its bite.

 Graphic on the CME aluminum premium contract and reactions to key tariff announcements:

-Note: (This version of April 6 repeats with updated graphics)